ishita-git16/woodstock-dashboard/README.md

 * Then open [http://localhost:3000/](http://localhost:3000/) to see your app.

-Dashboards illustrating various on-chain merics for various blockchains.
+Dashboard illustrates various on-chain metrics for various blockchains.
 Header bar allows the user to navigate to the following sections:
 * Ethereum

  ![image](https://user-images.githubusercontent.com/54357950/146677394-3bc389c2-372e-4e49-b42e-dcd30638d0d0.png)